RickStrahl/VisualStudioSnippetConverter/README.md

 from the project folder.

-Or in the publish folder:
+Or in the `publish` folder one of these:

 ```
 snippetconverter